yearn/yearn-devdocs/docs/partners/introduction.md

 This is the payout table we have set:

-- Yearn’s total fees to the end-users are 2% mgmt fee and 20% performance fee.
+- Yearn’s total fees to the end-users are 2% management fee and 20% performance fee.
 - 50% of the performance fee goes to the strategist writing the investment strategy used.
 - What remains is yearn’s revenues.
 From there ~35% is deducted for our overheads, which includes security, operations, headcount, etc.
 - What’s left is shared with you based on the Tier you end up in, based on the combined TVL you contribute with during the period.